shashi2779/Backend/backend/README.md

 - aap kuchh bhi put karr sakte ho ek collection ke ander
 ### Schema :
 - set of rules that a particular document should follow inorder to be CRUD in a collection(Model)
-- Schema k ander kya hote hai : ( mongoose doc se padhe )
+- Schema k ander kya hote hai :

     - datatypes ,
        - string